-2. THE CANX-2 MISSION
+CANX-2 MISSION

-CanX-2, the second satellite built under the CanX spacecraft program is $10 \times 10 \times 34$ cm in size and 3.5 kg in mass.
-This nanosatellite carries enough engineering and scientific experiments to push the envelope of what has been previously attempted on a spacecraft of this scale.
+CanX-2, the second satellite built under the CanX spacecraft program is 10 x 10 x 34 cm in dimension and 3.5 kg in mass.
+This nanosatellite packs enough engineering and scientific experiments to push the envelope of what has been previously attempted on this scale of spacecraft.